riblidezso/physdm/lab/01_unsup_clust.md

 1, Get and prepare data
-* A, Download the data from the kaggle challege *"Titanic: Machine Learning from Disaster"*.  https://www.kaggle.com/c/titanic
+* A, Download the data from the kaggle challenge *"Titanic: Machine Learning from Disaster"*.  https://www.kaggle.com/c/titanic
 * B, Load the train.csv table with pandas
 * C, Drop columns with the following data : names, ids, and ticket ids
 * D, Encode the place or embarkation with 3 new binary columns, drop the original text column